MohitMohanty/Live-AsciiArt/README.md

 |---|---|---|
 | Classic terminal look | Full RGB per character | Japanese Katakana chars |

-*(attach your screenshots here)*

 ---

 ## 📄 License

-MIT — do whatever you want with it.
+ do whatever you want with it.